straker/kontra-asset-loader/README.md

 You can define as many bundles as you would like.

-The `loadBundle` property tells AssetManager to load any bundles automatically when the you call `loadManifest`.
+The `loadBundle` property tells AssetLoader to load any bundles automatically when the you call `loadManifest`.
 You can tell it to load a single bundle

 ```javascript
 "loadBundles" : "level1"